wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 == Frequently Asked Questions ==

-= Where can I find the Secret and Key =
+= Where can I find the APPLICATION_ID, SWEETCAPTCHA_KEY and SWEETCAPTCHA_secret ? =

-Please download the sweetcaptcha.php file from our website www.sweetcaptcha.com

-= How to setup the values in the dashboard? =
+Please download the sweetcaptcha.php file from our website www.sweetcaptcha.com And copy the values from the file, see the screenshot.

-Please see the screenshots for description.
+= Does SweetCaptcha run on mobile devices ? =

+Of course, SweetCaptcha runs on iphones, ipads and Android devices.

+= Why is SweetCaptcha so great on mobile devices ? =

+SweetCaptcha helps you raise your conversion rate by 33% because of mobile device users.

+= Does SweetCaptcha work on other CMS platforms ? =

+Of course, SweetCaptcha works on Joomla, as a PHP script and soon on Drupal.

+= Can I have my own private SweetCaptcha designs for my site ?  =

+Yes! just drop us a mail to: designers@sweetcaptcha.com Meanwhile visit our hall of fame: http://www.sweetcaptcha.com/designers.php

 == Screenshots ==